Consultation, Design and Install

 Metro Blooms is proud to coordinate the Blue Thumb program, a partnership promoting ecologically sustainable landscapes that reduce runoff, improve water quality and protect pollinators.

 In-person or virtual visit with a landscape designer for your property.
 This is the first step to a sustainable landscape design.
-You can also ask for a bee lawn or pollinator patch consult.
+You can also ask for a bee lawn consult.

 Metro Blooms helps community stakeholders to be meaningfully involved in participatory clean water and green infrastructure projects that promote equity and environmental justice.